Sitraka17/Sitraka17/README.md

 PS: try this app : https://boldonlinkedin-to1gwllzmfs.streamlit.app/

 # Objectives

-- Become a Contributor
----- > then an ✨Expert✨ in [Kaggle](https://www.kaggle.com/sitrakamatthew).  !!!!
-[Alléluia](https://www.kaggle.com/discussions/general/410189) !!!

   SAAS ?
 It is trendy

+# Achievements:

+- Kaggle : Become a Contributor ->  then an ✨Expert✨ in [Kaggle](https://www.kaggle.com/sitrakamatthew).  !!!!
+[Alléluia](https://www.kaggle.com/discussions/general/410189) !!!

 <!---
 Competitions 🥉🥉...hum